-The receiving STA shall include the receipt status of each fragment of the MSDU in the BlockAck Bitmap field of the NDP BlockAck frame.If the originator STA elicits an NDP BlockAck (1MHz) as a response, the BlockAck Bitmap field of the NDP BlockAck frame indicates the receipt status of fragments of the MSDUwith Fragment Number from 0 to 7, if the Fragment Number of the MPDU eliciting the NDP BlockAck (1MHz) response is not greater than 7.
-The BlockAck Bitmap field of the NDP BlockAck frame indicates the receipt status of fragments of the MSDU with Fragment Number from 8 to 15, if the Fragment Number of the MPDU eliciting the NDP BlockAck (1 MHz) response is greater than 7.
+The receiving STA shall include the receipt status of a set of the F-MPDUs in the BlockAck Bitmap field of the NDP BlockAck frame as follows:

+If the originator STA elicits an NDP BlockAck (1MHz) frame as a response, the BlockAck Bitmap field of the NDP BlockAck frame indicates the receipt status of a set of F-MPDUs which depends on the value of the Fragment Number (FN) subfield in the Sequence Control field of the F-MPDU that elicited the response:

+If the value of the FN is not greater than 7 then the BlockAck Bitmap field shall indicate the receipt status of F-MPDUs with FNs from 0 to 7 (all inclusive).

+If the value of the FN is greater than 7 then the BlockAck Bitmap field shall indicate the receipt status of F-MPDUs with FNs from 8 to 15 (all inclusive).

+If the originator STA elicits an NDP BlockAck (≥2 MHz) frame as a response, the BlockAck Bitmap field of the NDP BlockAck frame shall indicate the receipt status of the F-MPDUs with FNs from 0 to 15 (all inclusive).

-Note: NDP BlockAck 1MHz can acknowledge only a limited number of consecutive fragments because its BlockAck Bitmap field size is 8.
-Instead, NDP BlockAck 2MHz can acknowledge up to the maximum number of fragments because its BlockAck Bitmap field size is 16.
+Note: An NDP BlockAck (1MHz) frame can acknowledge only a limited number of consecutive fragments because its BlockAck Bitmap field size is 8.
+Instead, an NDP BlockAck (≥ 2MHz) frame can acknowledge up to the maximum number of fragments because its BlockAck Bitmap field size is 16.

+An originator STA that elicits an NDP BlockAck (1 MHz) frame as a response shall not transmit an F-MPDU that has a FN greater than 7 if it has not previously received an NDP BlockAck (1MHz) frame that indicates successful reception of all F-MPDUs with FNs from 0 to 7.

-The originator STA shall consider a NDP BlockAck (1 (or >=2) MHz) frame as successfully received if the BlockAck ID field value equals the 2 (or 6) LSBs of the Scrambler Initialization value in the Service field and the Starting Sequence Control field value equals the Sequence Number of the fragment MPDU that elicited the response.
+The originator STA shall consider an NDP BlockAck (1 MHz) frame (or an NDP BlockAck (≥2 MHz) frame) as successfully received if the BlockAck ID field value equals the 2 LSBs (or 6 LSBs) of the Scrambler Initialization value in the Service field and the Starting Sequence Control field value equals the Sequence Number of the fF-MPDU that elicited the response.
+The Scrambler Initialization value shall be obtained from the PHY-TXEND.confirm parameter SCRAMBLER_OR_CRC.

-If the originator STA does not receive an NDP BlockAck frame as an immediate response, it may retransmit the last fragment MPDU to re-solicit an immediate NDP BlockAck response.
+If the originator STA does not receive an NDP BlockAck frame as an immediate response, it may retransmit the last transmitted F-MPDU to re-solicit an immediate NDP BlockAck response.

 Instructions to TGah Editor: Add the following sentence at the end of the paragraph in the Description column of the ACK ID row in Tables 8-46, and 8-47, and of the BlockAck ID row in Tables 8-50, and 8-51, and as the last sentence of the 4th paragraph in subclause 8.7.4.1:

+The Scrambler Initialization value is obtained from the RXVECTOR parameter SCRAMBLER_OR_CRC.

 Instructions to TGah Editor: Add the following sentence at the end of the paragraph in the Description column of the ACK ID row in Tables 8-48, and 8-49:

+The CRC value is obtained from the RXVECTOR parameter SCRAMBLER_OR_CRC.

 Semantics of the service primitive